Title: Sekai ichi Catsukoi

 It was a week before Christmas and Kisa was sitting in the window of the pet shop.
 He looked over at the clock on the wall and saw that it was just about time.
-The ebony neko moved out a bit from the edge of the window where he normally sat and scooted just far enough into the open so he could have a clear view of the Marimo bookstore across the street.
+The ebony neko moved out a bit from the edge where he normally sat, and scooted just far enough into the open so he could have a clear view of the Marimo bookstore across the street.

 Right on time the tall youth with the thick cinnamon mane and the sparkling smile hurried up the busy street and into the store.
 Kisa's black ears flickered and his lithe tail twitched with yearning.
 He'd been watching the Marimo clerk for two weeks now, ever since he'd been placed at the pet shop for adoption as part of a program with the Hybrid Humane society.

 For several minutes Kisa watched the beautiful youth through the window.
 The man had changed into his work uniform and had taken his station in the section of the bookstore where he worked.
 Kisa's ears flattened as he observed the usual gaggle of young women begin to show up.
 Whatever genre the man was in charge of, it seemed to have a significant appeal with the ladies.

 Kisa sighed and blushed, or maybe it is just him.